 Sympathy Vs. Empathy

-As a nephrologist, I have witnessed numerous patient-clinician encounters and heard even more from patients during their clinic or dialysis visits.
+As a nephrologist, I have witnessed numerous patient-clinician encounters and heard even more from kidney patients during their clinic or dialysis visits.
 A recent conversation with one of my patients, who has a kidney disease, brought to light how she felt by the reactions and comments of her friends and relatives.

 Even with the best of intentions, we can sometimes say something that can genuinely hurt a patient.
 These remarks can come in any form and even from loved ones.
 This highlight the large differences between being sympathetic and being empathetic.
 The latter shows your concern whereas the former may make a troubling situation worse, all motivated by good intentions.
 The key is reflecting on how those words may affect us if heard in a similar situation.